 What do you do to keep your clients motivated?

-I try and get my clients involved in challenges, be it just special one off workouts, runs, walks, or things like that.
+I try to get my clients involved in challenges, be it just special one-off workouts, runs, walks, or things like that.
 Obviously tracking their progress on a monthly basis is a big motivator as well.